Learn how to save money in UK and with little effort and big results!

-Use these top 20 tips saving tips for 2020 from the leading UK Money Bloggers.
+Use these “how-to” save money tips for 2020 from the leading UK Money Bloggers.
 They each provide their best tip for 2020 for you to follow below, so you can save money the easy way:

 Automate your savings.

-Claire Graves from www.themoneyfreak.co.uk advises that “Setting up a standing order to go from your current account on the day you get paid” is the best way of automating your savings.
-Marie Ellis from www.brokegirlinthecity.com also recommends saving £25 a week.
+Adam from Money Savvy Daddy recommends to “set up a monthly standing order, the day you get paid.
+It’s the best way of automating your savings.
+Another option is to use automated savings apps like Chip“.
+Marie Ellis from Broke girl in the city also “recommends saving £25 a week”.
 It doesn’t sound much, but over a year that amounts to £1,300, not bad at all!

-Laura Dempster from thriftylondoner.com recommends “to ‘Pay yourself first,’ where you put your saving money aside (preferably into a separate account) as soon as you are paid at the end of the month”.
+Laura Dempster from thrifty Londoner recommends “to ‘Pay yourself first,’ where you put your saving money aside (preferably into a separate account) as soon as you are paid at the end of the month”.

 Clear your debts with highest interest rates first

 Track your expenses

 Francesca Henry from From Pennies To Pounds recommends “to go back through the last few months bank statements and write down everything you have spent your money on.
 It’s easy to let money slip through the cracks, which is why keeping on top of it and having awareness of your spending habits will help to save money”.
 Saving Apps like Yolt are good for this.
 Melissa Shaw from Skinny Spending uses “the piggy banking/money enveloped method where you divide up your expenses into different pots either physically or virtually”.
 Vicky Eves from I beat debt highlights “in the long run it’ll cost you less and make getting back into the black happen quicker!”